geopython/diving-into-pygeoapi/workshop/content/docs/publishing/index.md

 ---
-title: Publishing data
+title: Publishing data, metadata and processes
 ---

-# Publishing Data
+# Publishing data, metadata and processes

 !!! note

     Ensure that you have pygeoapi setup and can navigate the default configuration and service running at <http://localhost:5000>.

-In this section, you will learn how to publish different types of geospatial data and metadata through the following exercises:
+In this section, you will learn how to publish different types of geospatial data, metadata and processes through the following exercises:

 - [Exercise 1 - Your first dataset](first.md)